 04-92 STATE ORGANIZATION AND GENERAL ADMINISTRATION 2700.6 (Cont.)

-o Rehabilitative services, except as otherwise provided in 42 CFR 440, include any medical or remedial services recommended by a physician or other licensed practitioner, within the scope of his her practice under State law, for maximum reduction of physical or mental disability and restoration of a recipient to the best possible functional level.
+o Rehabilitative services, except as otherwise provided in 42 CFR 440, include any medical or remedial services recommended by a physician or other licensed practitioner, within the scope of his or her practice under State law, for maximum reduction of physical or mental disability and restoration of a recipient to the best possible functional level.
 (See 42 CFR 440.130(d).)

 NOTE: Include nurse midwife services under inpatient hospital, outpatient hospital, or all other acute care depending upon how the services were billed.
 Also include emergency hospital services under various reporting categories depending upon how the services were billed.